apache/flink/docs/deployment/cli.md

 [previously cancelled job](#cancelling-a-job).
 A new JobID is generated that can be used to maintain the job.

+By default, we try to match the whole savepoint state to the job being submitted.
+If you want to allow to skip savepoint state that cannot be restored with the new job you can set the `--allowNonRestoredState` flag.
+You need to allow this if you removed an operator from your program that was part of the program when the savepoint was triggered and you still want to use the savepoint.

+{% highlight bash %}
+./bin/flink run \
+    --fromSavepoint <savepointPath> \
+    --allowNonRestoredState ...
+{% endhighlight %}
+This is useful if your program dropped an operator that was part of the savepoint.

 {% top %}

 ## CLI Actions